Understanding and Using Teleconverters: What Does a Teleconverter Do?

 Are all teleconverters created equal?

 If you've done any prior research into teleconverters, you may be aware that they include figures such as 1.4x and 2x in their name.
-This is probably the easiest part to understand; this number refers to the amount of increased magnification the teleconverter supplies.
+This number refers to the amount of increased magnification the teleconverter supplies.

-Putting this information to use in a hypothetical situation; attaching a 1.4x teleconverter to a 300mm telephoto prime lens increases its focal length to 420mm, while using the same lens with a 2x teleconverter increases the focal length to a huge 600mm.
+Putting this into a hypothetical situation: attaching a 1.4x teleconverter to a 300mm telephoto prime lens increases its focal length to 420mm, while using the same lens with a 2x teleconverter increases the focal length to a huge 600mm.

 So, what's the catch?

-Teleconverters also often have other drawbacks, such as slowing down autofocus speeds of the lens, and reducing image quality due to magnifying any aberrations captured, although it must be said that thanks to many advancements in technology, manufacturers do an excellent job at reducing these issues in modern models.
+Teleconverters also often have other drawbacks, such as slowing down autofocus speeds and reducing image quality due to magnifying any aberrations captured.
+That said, thanks to many advancements in technology, manufacturers do an excellent job at reducing these issues in modern models.

-It’s also worth mentioning that teleconverters are unfortunately quite limited in terms of lens compatibility.
-There are specific camera lenses that a teleconverter will work with in harmony, which are generally lenses with a fast aperture rating; this is due to these lenses being able to handle the inevitable loss of light and still function satisfactorily.
+It's also worth mentioning that teleconverters are quite limited in terms of lens compatibility.
+They generally work best with lenses that have a fast aperture rating, as these can handle the inevitable loss of light and still function satisfactorily.
 Before making the plunge on a teleconverter, make sure you confirm compatibility with your camera gear.

 When to use a teleconverter

-It seems obvious that a teleconverter is used by anyone wanting to increase their magnification, to bring distant objects closer, which makes them particularly popular with anyone who is developing an interest in wildlife or sports photography, but there are also other benefits that you may not have considered.
-A teleconverter is way lighter than a lens with the same magnification, making it perfect for photographers who are on the move and carrying their gear on foot.
+A teleconverter is used by anyone wanting to increase their magnification to bring distant objects closer, making them particularly popular with wildlife and sports photographers.
+But there are other benefits too.
+A teleconverter is far lighter than a lens with the same magnification, making it perfect for photographers on the move.

-Also when compared to a lens with similar magnification, a teleconverter works out to be much more affordable.
-When you have finished using it, it can quickly be removed from your camera, leaving you to work with your original focal length, which adds undeniable versatility to your kit.
+When compared to a lens with similar magnification, a teleconverter is also much more affordable.
+When you've finished using it, it can quickly be removed from your camera, leaving you to work with your original focal length — adding undeniable versatility to your kit.

 Teleconverters: Pros and Cons